 Created by EEM and organized in partnership with the European Equestrian Federation (EEF), this transatlantic confrontation will see two teams composed of the best riders and horses on the planet square off in competition.
 The competition will alternate locations between Europe and the United States each season.

-The first edition of the Riders Masters Cup will take place on Saturday, December 2, during the Longines Masters of Paris.
-The competition will continue on to the United States for the next round on April 28, 2018 at the Longines Masters of New York.
+The first edition of the Riders Masters Cup took place on Saturday, December 2, during the Longines Masters of Paris where European team won.
+American team will take their revanche on the United States for the next round on April 28, 2018 at the Longines Masters of New York.